treeform/onecup/README.md

 ## Origin ##

-Onecup was originally fork of drykup (https://github.com/mark-hahn/drykup) by Mark Hahn, which was a fork of coffeekup (https://github.com/mauricemach/coffeekup) by Maurice Machado.
+Onecup was originally fork of dryKup (https://github.com/mark-hahn/drykup) by Mark Hahn, which was a fork of CoffeeKup (https://github.com/mauricemach/coffeekup) by Maurice Machado.
 But now its a whole different thing!